ir-g/pagexml/index.md

 ---
-layout: default
 title: PageXML
 ---

-> A standard and polyfill for delivering multi-page content.
+A standard and polyfill for delivering multi-page content.